 Add Device Drivers to Windows During Windows Setup

 You can also modify existing images and add and remove drivers.
 You can service offline images in several ways.
 For example, you can add the Microsoft-Windows-PnpCustomizationsNonWinPE component during the offlineServicing configuration pass, add or remove the driver paths, and then specify the name of the answer file.
-For more information about how to modify drivers on an offline Windows image by using an answer file, and also other methods of adding drivers to and removing drivers from an existing image, see Add and Remove Drivers Offline Using DISM.
+For more information about how to modify drivers on an offline Windows image by using an answer file, and also other methods of adding drivers to and removing drivers from an existing image, see Add and Remove Drivers to an Offline Windows Image.

 Add Drivers to New Installations (windowsPE)